fazerito/orderpizza/README.md

-# orderpizza
+# Order Pizza

-Web app made with django for an online pizza orders
+Web application for an online pizza ordering